Seattle aims to clamp down on indoor smoking lounges after violence

 The city said it was filing such a charge on Monday against the owner of the King’s Hookah Lounge in the Chinatown-International District for failure to pay business taxes.
 A man was shot dead nearby last month.

-Lounge owner Amar Alalimi said he had filed tax returns after a city warning but he did not owe the city money.
+Lounge owner Amar Alalimi said he has filed tax returns after a city warning but he does not owe the city money.

 “(The city is) just making a big deal out of it because of the recent incident that happened near the hookah lounge after business hours,” Alalimi said.